AleyahSarah/Power_BI_Dashboard/README.md

 2)Analysed the various tables using SQL queries in order to prepare for data cleaning and gathered the following insights.

-      a) *Identified irrelevant records containing markets_name "New York" and "Paris".*
+      a) *Identified irrelevant records containing markets_name "New York" and "Paris"*

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/9ed9cfb1-7edc-4d0c-9ae6-1ac074e72bf7" />